zugzwang/batchgcd/README.md

 **informing compromised key owners** so that they have a chance to revoke their keys / fix their implementations.

-Please **don't** use this library if you're targeting a set of keys with bad intentions.
+Please **don't** use this code if you're targeting a set of keys with bad intentions.

 Suggestions/comments/questions are more than welcome.